- What is the difference between a value increment and a tax increment?

 Yes.
 All taxable property that increases a TID's value becomes part of the increment.

-2023 Act 12 exempts personal property tax, effective January 1, 2024.
+2023 Act 12 exempted personal property from taxation, effective January 1, 2024.
 Starting in 2024, a TID’s current year value does not include personal property.

 Yes.
 A municipality may use excess increment for additional projects if the expenditure period has not expired; however, only projects in the approved plan may be paid with TIF funds.
 If the project is not in the approved plan, the municipality must complete a project plan amendment and email the required documents to tif@wisconsin.gov.